jordan-bird/Leap-Motion-Dataset-Collector/README.md

 # To Do
 Clean up code, it is a bit of a mess at the moment.
 It works fine though.

+Option to turn camera off (can be easily done by deleting the block of code for it)

 Edit this readme when I have some time in order to give more details and more user-friendly help

 3D angles are calculated using a separate script, which I will upload soon